csiqueirasilva/ASTRO/docs/integrations.md

 ## Configuration Management

-- Values currently stored in `application.properties` (ports, logging) move to `appsettings.json` and environment variables.
-Provide a migration table for every property.
+- Legacy `application.properties` / `log4j2.xml` now live under `external-dependencies/prior-java-version/src/main/resources` for archival purposes.
+All active configuration uses `appsettings.json` and environment variables.
+Provide a migration table for every property when porting settings from legacy files.
 - Sensitive configuration such as API tokens should be injected through `IConfiguration` or secret stores.

 ## Container & Environment Setup